binaryencrypt/binaryencrypt/README.md

 26. Rascal Does Not Dream of Bunny Girl Senpai
 27. Redo of Healer
 28. Solo Leveling
 29. The 100 Girlfriends Who Really, Really, Really, Really, Really Love You (still watching)
+30. The Angel Next Door Spoils Me Rotten
-30. The Disastrous Life of Saiki K.
+31. The Disastrous Life of Saiki K.
-31. The Disastrous Life of Saiki K. 2
+32. The Disastrous Life of Saiki K. 2
-32. The Disastrous Life of Saiki K.: Final Arc
+33. The Disastrous Life of Saiki K.: Final Arc
-33. The Disastrous Life of Saiki K.: Reawakened
+34. The Disastrous Life of Saiki K.: Reawakened
-34. The Eminence in Shadow
+35. The Eminence in Shadow
-35. The Tunnel to Summer, the Exit of Goodbyes
+36. The Tunnel to Summer, the Exit of Goodbyes
-36. Vermeil in Gold
+37. Vermeil in Gold

 *This list will be updated as I watch more anime!*